devpi/devpi/doc/userman/devpi_packages.rst

    $ devpi list pysober
    GET http://localhost:3141/sophie/dev/pysober/
-   404 Not Found: no project u'pysober'
+   404 Not Found: no project 'pysober'

 As expected, this package is not found.
 In order to access this package, Sophie can modify her ``dev`` index to use ``/emilie/prod`` index as a base::

    $ devpi index /sophie/dev bases=/emilie/prod,/sophie/prod
-   /sophie/dev changing bases: ['/emilie/prod', '/sophie/prod']
+   /sophie/dev bases=/emilie/prod,/sophie/prod
    http://localhost:3141/sophie/dev:
      type=stage
      bases=emilie/prod,sophie/prod